raspberrypilearning/silly-eyes/en/step_3.md

 title: Turn a round costume into an eyeball
 ---

 There are costumes in Scratch that can be edited to make googly eyes for your character.
-Examples of these are 'Ball' and 'Button1' though there are many others you can choose.

 Use the Paint editor to change the costumes to add circles, and choose a different fill colour or remove parts of the costume to turn it into a googly eye.